See a Doctor

 Quercetin: A Natural Ally for Managing Histamine Intolerance and Mast Cell Activation Syndrome

 Mast Cell Activation Syndrome (MCAS) and histamine intolerance are conditions that significantly impact the immune system, causing symptoms ranging from chronic inflammation to digestive discomfort.
 Both conditions involve an overproduction or impaired breakdown of histamine—a key immune system chemical—which can result in hives, fatigue, and gastrointestinal distress.
 Fortunately, quercetin, a powerful flavonoid found in various fruits and vegetables, has shown promise as a natural mast cell stabilizer.
-It helps to reduce histamine release and inflammation, making it a potential tool for managing these conditions.
+Quercetin helps to reduce histamine release and inflammation, making it a potential treatment for managing these conditions.

 Understanding Mast Cell Activation Syndrome and Histamine Intolerance